 5. The Dead Sea in Israel and Jordan

-Bordering Israel, the West Bank and Jordan – is a salt lake whose banks are more than 400m below sea level, the lowest point on dry land.
-Its famously hypersaline water makes floating easy, and its mineral-rich black mud is used for therapeutic and cosmetic treatments at area resorts.
-The Dead Sea has the lowest elevation and is the lowest body of water on the surface of Earth.
+Bordering, the West Bank and Jordan is a salt lake whose banks are more than 400 metres below sea level.
+Its hypersaline water makes floating simple and its mineral-rich black mud is used for therapeutic and cosmetic treatments at area resorts.
+The Dead Sea has the lowest elevation is the lowest body of water on the surface of Earth

-The Dead Sea is roughly 8.6 times saltier than the ocean.
-This salinity makes for a harsh environment in which animals cannot flourish (hence its name).
-The high salinity prevents macroscopic aquatic organisms such as fish and aquatic plants from living in it, though minuscule quantities of bacteria and microbial fungi are present.
+The Dead is about 8.6 times saltier than the ocean.
+It is so harsh that animals cannot flourish.
+The high salinity also prevents macroscopic aquatic organisms such as fish and aquatic plants from living in it.
+Few bacteria and microbial fungi can live in the water.

-Due to it’s salinity, it is impossible to sink in the Dead Sea, so if you’re not a swimmer, this is a great place for you to go!
-The unique property of the water makes this one of the best natural pools, simply for the experience.
+It’s impossible to sink in the Dead Sea.
+So if you’re not a swimmer, here is a place for you to go!
+The unique properties of the water make this one of the best natural pools around.

 6. Havasupai, Havasu Falls in Grand Canyon